Installation

 your system-wide or user-wide Python environment.
 Alternately, you can use

-mamba just for its virtual environment feature (mamba create -n pyimagej python=3.8; mamba activate pyimagej
+mamba just for its virtual environment feature (mamba create -n pyimagej python=3.9; mamba activate pyimagej) and then simply pip install everything

 into that active environment.